NotTheDr01ds/ntd-nushell_scripts/README.md

     Taking the Unix philosophy of shells,
     where pipes connect simple commands
-    together, and bring it to the modern style of development.
+    together, and bringing it to the modern style of development.
   "
 > $intro | str unindent